e-picas/bash-library/doc/Help-Manpages.md

 actions featured by the script and other informations as a presentation, the concerned files etc. The library can help building these informations in four ways:

--   it can build a very simple "synopsis" in case of error
+-   it can build a very simple "synopsis" in case of error and displayed using the `--usage` option
 -   it can build a simple "usage" string ; it is displayed using the `--help` option or after an error
 -   it can build a less simple "manpage-like" information, displayed using the `--man` option